Rockall: 20th century

 Until 1955, Rockall was legally terra nullius.
 The UK claimed Rockall on 18 September 1955 when "Two Royal Marines and a civilian naturalist, led by Royal Navy officer Lieutenant Commander Desmond Scott, raised a Union flag on the islet and cemented a plaque into the rock".
+The landing was effected using a helicopter that took off from the survey ship HMS Vidal.
 UK motivations behind the 1955 decision to claim Rockall as UK territory were revealed in documents subsequently declassified in May 2017: the UK Government had Cold War worries that Rockall could be used by "hostile agents" to spy on the future South Uist missile testing range.

 The British Island of Rockall Act 1972 (c.
 2) formally annexed Rockall to the United Kingdom.
 The UK considers Rockall administratively part of the Isle of Harris.

 In 1988, the UK and Ireland signed an exclusive economic zone (EEZ) boundary agreement ignoring the rock per the United Nations Convention on the Law of the Sea (UNCLOS).
 The agreement stated, "the location of Rockall was irrelevant to the determination of the boundary".
-Irish Deputy Prime Minister Peter Barry opined Rockall as irrelevant when determining the boundaries of the EEZ, since the rock is uninhabitable.
+Tánaiste Peter Barry opined Rockall as irrelevant when determining the boundaries of the EEZ, since the rock is uninhabitable.
 This bilateral agreement is disputed by Denmark (on behalf of the Faroes) and Iceland.

 In 1994, two Scottish fishery inspectors were "kidnapped" by a Donegal vessel after they boarded it off Rockall.
 The ship's captain had been instructed to proceed to the nearest Scottish port for an alleged fishery offence.
 Instead he decided to steam for Killybegs with the two inspectors onboard.
 This caused a chase in the north Atlantic.
 After the Irish Department of Foreign Affairs intervened, the two officers were returned to their mother ship.

 On 25 July 1997, the UK ratified UNCLOS, that states that "Rocks which cannot sustain human habitation or economic life of their own shall have no exclusive economic zone or continental shelf".
 This limits territorial sea claims to a 12 nmi radius, and therefore allows free passage in waters beyond this.
-The UK claims Rockall along with a 12-nautical-mile-radius territorial sea around the islet inside the country's EEZ.
-The UK also claims "a circle of UK sovereign airspace over the islet of Rockall".
+The UK claims Rockall along with a 12 nautical mile-radius territorial sea around the islet inside the country's EEZ.
+The UK also claims "a circle of UK sovereign airspace" over Rockall.
 As the rock lies within the United Kingdom's EEZ, the UK claims sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources of the area, including jurisdiction over the protection and preservation of the marine environment.
+The ratification of UNCLOS opened up fishing grounds around Rockall, leading to protests from the UK fishing workforce.

 The Scottish Adjacent Waters Boundaries Order 1999 declared the area around Rockall to be under the jurisdiction of Scots law rather than English law.